clinaresl/exm/README.md

 | Técnicas de Programación | 1 | 2 | | |
 | Matemática Discreta | 1 | 2 | $GII.B14 | |

-Note that two different binary constraints force *Programación* and *Matemática Discreta* to be scheduled on precisely the same dates than those subjects recorded in cells `$GII.B6` and `$GII.B14` respectively ---which are, incidentally, the same subjects lectured in GII.
+Note that two different cross-referencing binary constraints force *Programación* and *Matemática Discreta* to be scheduled on precisely the same dates than those subjects recorded in cells `$GII.B6` and `$GII.B14` respectively ---which are, incidentally, the same subjects lectured in GII.
 The specification of GII is not shown but can be looked up in the file `data/example-3.xlsx`.

 Now, when invoking `exm` over this spreadsheet for scheduling the subjects of
 GMAC: